Rosie Brigham

 Panel member at London Tech Advocates evening

 Throughout her career Rosie has been a passionate advocate for getting more women into technical positions.
-Alongside her work with CodeFirst: Girls she is an active mentor, helping women advance their career through technical instruction and support.
+Alongside her work with CodeFirst: Girls—where she now serves on the 2026 Tech Advisory Board—she is an active mentor, helping women advance their career through technical instruction and support.
 Over the years she has spoken at a variety of events sharing her experience to encourage more women into coding positions including the CodeFirst: Girls Annual Conference 2015, Stack Overflow Developers meetup, and the Digital Shoreditch Festival 2015 and London Techmakers, among others.

 During her PhD she developed numerous short instructor-led courses to assist researchers with their technical skills including "Introduction to github", "Github for Researchers" and "Creating a website for your PhD project".